-A Disabled Child Benefit is paid by the National Insurance Institute for children between 90 days and 18 years and 3 months old, depending on the various disabilities and the degree of dependence on others.
+A Children's Disability Benefit is paid by the National Insurance Institute for children between 91 days and 18 years and 3 months old, depending on the various disabilities and the degree of dependence on others.

 - The process to receive the benefit is shown in the following diagram and details of each stage of the process are found below;

 for a child up to the age of 3

 for a child above age 3